 They sell virtually anything you can think of, have unmatched delivery speed, and give a lot of special offers to their loyal customers.
 Of course, they also run one of the most widespread affiliate programs.

-However, the value of Amazon is in the variety and number of products and their good reputation among buyers, not in their affiliate rates.
+However, the value of Amazon is in the variety and number of products and its good reputation among buyers, not in its affiliate rates.

 They offer anywhere between 1% and 10% depending on the product category, which is somewhat lower than other affiliate programs.
 Another disappointing rule is that you’re not allowed to promote Amazon products via email and the cookie window during which you can get paid lasts for only 24h.

 ClickBank is a smaller network compared to Awin and Amazon, but it’s definitely worth checking out.
 That’s especially true if you don’t have the time or the energy to wade through thousands of brands and offers.